MultiAdaptive/document/Domicon-Data-Availability-Solution.md

 A node stakes token to become a broadcast or storage node.
 The information to be registered includes the node URL, home location, and maximum storage space.

-The home location of the node can be modified by the governance contract.
+The governance contract can modify the home location of the node.

 3. **Storage Service Management Contract**